glitchassassin/screeps-clockwork/docs/primitives/flowfield.md

 A flow field is more compact: it always needs only three bits per tile, to represent one of eight possible directions.
 This is in theory all that's needed for movement, but it makes calculating distance a little more expensive.

 A flow field can also store multiple directions per tile, if equally viable, for smoother traffic management.
-This means a cap of 3x8 = 24 bits, but could be compressible.
+This means 8 bits per tile (one for each direction).

 ## Usage